SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 #### Hints and guidelines

-To solve the task, we will declare a string, in which we will keep the result.
+To solve the problem, we will declare a string, in which we will keep the result.
 After this, we need to do the following calculations to convert the number.
 * We calculate **the remainder** of the number, divided by the base.
 * **We insert the remainder** at the beginning of the string.
 * **We divide** the number to the base.